This story originally ran on LDS Living in August 2014.

 Allow me to introduce myself.
 My name is Jenny.
 And I’m a choco-holic.
-I come from a very long line of Mormon choco-holics.
+I come from a very long line of Latter-day Saint choco-holics.
 What can I say?
 It’s in my blood.
 Ever since I was about 12 years old, I was overweight.
 Fatty food was always a vice for me.
 And I never really enjoyed exercise.
 Put those two facts together, and you’ve got a recipe for bad health.

 I embarked on my mission as a fairly heavy-set sister missionary.
 And my three weeks in the MTC only made matters worse (thanks, MTC cafeteria!).
 But when I arrived on the tiny island of La Réunion, 400 miles off the coast of Madagascar, I quickly found that it would be all too easy to stay overweight.
 This beautiful French island is inundated with amazing French cuisine and chocolate, Indian food, and all sorts of other fatty goodness.